MedicinesFAQ

-Marimastat Uses, Dosage, Side Effects, Food Interaction and all others data.
+Marimastat Uses, Dosage, Side Effects and more

 Used in the treatment of cancer, Marmiastat is an angiogenesis and metastasis inhibitor.
 As an angiogenesis inhibitor it limits the growth and production of blood vessels.
 As an antimetatstatic agent it prevents malignant cells from breaching the basement membranes.